LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 # How to install copyseparator

   install.packages("copyseparator")

-# Please cite copyseparator.
+# How to cite copyseparator

 Run the following to get the appropriate citation for the version you’re using:

   citation(package = "copyseparator")

 To cite package ‘copyseparator’ in publications use: